sqrwf/openwrt-rrdbackup/readme.md

 This script has been integrated, along with some improvements, into [`luci-app-statistics` starting with OpenWrt 23.05.2](https://github.com/openwrt/luci/pull/6646), making that the the preferred and easiest way to have your RRD database persist across reboots.

 However, this script is neither outdated nor obsolete.
-It is still useful if you want to adjust backup parameters, don't have Luci and/or Luci-Statistics installed, or prefer to keep the backup functionality standalone.
+It is still useful if you want to adjust backup parameters, don't have LuCI and/or its Statistics app installed, or prefer to keep the backup functionality standalone.

 ## Rationale